niclasrst/CanvasTemplate/README.md

 # CanvasTemplate
 > A Canvas template js file

-> Just a starter file for a canvas project.
+> Just a starter file for a canvas project
 > With HTML & JavaScript ES6 File